mlogan914/mlogan914.github.io/_pages/services.md

 ```

-2. **Issues & Risks Report** — Identifies where delays, duplication, and errors occur, explains why they happen, and highlights the cost of leaving them unresolved.
+**2 - Issues & Risks Report** — Identifies where delays, duplication, and errors occur, explains why they happen, and highlights the cost of leaving them unresolved.

-3. **Prioritized “Top 5”** — A short list of the changes that will deliver the fastest and biggest impact, so you know exactly where to start.
+**3 - Prioritized “Top 5”** — A short list of the changes that will deliver the fastest and biggest impact, so you know exactly where to start.

-4. **Future-State Blueprint** — A high-level target flow for cleaner, more reliable data operations.
+**4 - Future-State Blueprint** — A high-level target flow for cleaner, more reliable data operations.

 *Example (fictional & anonymized)*: